 Worst Loss: Week 9 vs Los Angeles Chargers

 This game against the Chargers may have been one of the most disappointing outcomes of the Seahawks’ season.
-The future looked grim after Russell Wilson threw a heartbreaking pick-six with just under seven minutes to play, making the Chargers go up 25-10.
+The future looked grim after Wilson threw a heartbreaking pick-six with just under seven minutes to play, causing the Chargers to go up 25-10.
 However, Seahawks fans knew not to give up hope quite yet, and with good reason.
 Two minutes later, the Seahawks cut the deficit to eight, scoring a six yard touchdown to Nick Vannett.
 The Chargers tried to put the game out of reach on the next drive, but the Seattle defense did their job.
 The Seahawks had the ball back with 1:24 left on the clock: plenty of time for Wilson.
 He managed to drive the Seahawks all the way down to the six yard line.
 Wilson dropped back, escaped pressure, and threw it to an open David Moore.
-Every Seahawks fan’s heart sank as the ball slipped right threw his hands, game over.
+Every Seahawks fan’s heart sank as the ball slipped right through his hands — game over.